Creating a Fair Compensation Policy: A Step-by-Step Guide

 Review and Adjustment Procedures

 Regular reviews and adjustments are necessary to stay abreast of fluctuating market dynamics and changing organizational needs in administering compensation policies.
-These reviews should be conducted at intervals of one to three years, with some experts suggesting an annual review.
+These reviews should be determined by evaluating various factors such as experience, education, job grade, and performance metrics, and should be conducted at intervals of one to three years, with some experts suggesting an annual review.

 The review process involves the following steps: